za3k/qr-backup/FAQ.md

 2D code based (like qr-backup):
 - [qrencode](https://fukuchi.org/works/qrencode/), etc: Small amount of data can be directly printed to one QR code, and restored by any QR scanner.
 - [qr-backup](https://github.com/za3k/qr-backup): This project.
 Based on QR codes.
 Focuses on easy restore using webcam and standard CLI tools.
 Low data density.
 - [paperbackup](https://github.com/intra2net/paperbackup): Remarkably similar to qr-backup, down to the code format.
 Based on QR codes.
-Focused on crpyto backup.
+Focused on GPG/SSH key backup.
 See also the [paperkey](http://www.jabberwocky.com/software/paperkey/) preprocessor.
 - [asc2qr.sh](https://github.com/4bitfocus/asc-key-to-qr-code): QR-based, less polished.
 - [optar](http://ronja.twibright.com/optar/): Golay code based.
 Much denser, will require a scanner.